-- a.
-Undergraduates wishing to stay up for academic work set by Tutors must first discuss with their Personal Tutors the length of time for which he or she may reasonably apply. - b.
+- Undergraduates wishing to stay up for academic work set by Tutors must first discuss with their Personal Tutors the length of time for which he or she may reasonably apply. - b.
 Personal Tutors must complete the relevant section of the Application Form, indicating the appropriate level of priority (Essential/ Highly Desirable/Desirable/ Unnecessary) for the number of days requested.
 Different priorities may be given to parts of the request: for example a request for ten days' residence may be assessed so that seven days are considered "essential", and three days "highly desirable". - c.
 Applications must reach the Domestic Bursar by the given deadline.
 Those that are late or incomplete (i.e. lacking the endorsement of the Personal Tutor) may not be considered. - d.
 The normal vacation residence charge will apply. - e.
 Separate arrangements exist for those undergraduates who stay up to help over the undergraduate admissions interview period, or to help with fund-raising or other college-related activities.
-Undergraduates helping with the Admissions exercise are permitted to have free vacation residence in 9th and part of 10th week of Michaelmas Term. - 8 Financial assistance from the College: As indicated earlier, limited grants towards these costs may be met, by funds provided by the College from its own resources.

-- a.
-Students may request up to fourteen nights' vacation residence a year at a rate of: ROQ Building at £21.05 per night, all other Somerville Accommodation at £19.14 per night (the vacation residence charge).
+Undergraduates helping with the Admissions exercise are permitted to have free vacation residence in 9th and part of 10th week of Michaelmas Term. - 8 Financial assistance from the College: As indicated earlier, limited grants towards these costs may be met, by funds provided by the College from its own resources. - a.
+Students may request up to fourteen nights' vacation residence a year at the standard undergraduate nightly rate for the building of residence (the vacation residence charge).
 Approved grants will be credited to students' battels.
-Please note that the entitlement to apply for a grant does not imply that the application will be successful since grants are paid from limited college resources. - b.
-Students may carry forward the fourteen nights and so may be able to request grants for up to 42 nights over the three years of their course (56 nights for those on a four-year course).
+Please note that the entitlement to apply for a grant does not imply that the application will be successful since grants are paid from limited college resources.

+b.
+Students may carry forward the fourteen nights and so may be able to request grants for up to 42 nights over the three years of their course (56 nights for those on a four-year course throughout which they are resident in Oxford).